Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 <!-- ------------------------ -->

-## Working with Data Market Place
+## Working with Data Marketplace
 Duration: 2

 Snowflake’s Data Marketplace provides visibility to a wide variety of datasets from third party data stewards which broaden access to data points used to transform business process.
 The Data Marketplace also removes the need to integrate and model data by providing secure access to data sets fully maintained by the data provider.
-Preview Levi's video in this VHOL to select the Knoema datasets from the Snowflake MarketPlace.

-**Before we begin to review working with Data Market place data sets, STOP and verify you have installed a trial version of snowflake.
+**Before we begin to review working with Data Market place data sets, STOP and verify you have installed a trial version of Snowflake.
 If not, click Install Snowflake Trial.
 Now that you have a working trial account, and you are logged into the Snowflake Console, follow the following steps.**

 * 	At the top right corner, make sure you are logged in as ACCOUNTADMIN
 * 	Click on Data Marketplace